hapsunday/AppengineGit/README.md

 > This project is currently untested and is not recommended for production use

-A Git server running over http on Google Appengine This project uses Dulwich - a pure Python interface to Git repos http://www.samba.org/~jelmer/dulwich/
+A Git server running over http on Google Appengine.

+This project uses Dulwich - a pure Python interface to Git repos http://www.samba.org/~jelmer/dulwich/

 ### Running